 We are extremely lucky in Cornwall to routinely see grey seals, a globally rare seal species only present in the north Atlantic.
 The UK is home to 38% of the entire world’s population based on pup production.
-Amazingly there are fewer grey seals in the world than African elephants.
+Despite this there are still fewer grey seals in the UK than red squirrels.

 On the IUCN Red List for endangered species, grey seals are protected by the Habitats Directive in the EU and the Conservation of Seals Act in the UK and have legal protection in Special Areas of Conservation and Special Sites of Scientific Interest.